skhan521/MSDS/MSDS 401/R Assignments/Data-Analysis-Assignment-1.md

 results in (3)(b)?**

-***Answer: From the dataframe, we see that the largest ratios overwhelmingly come from females.Infants have the most number of outliers (8) and males have the least (5).
+***Answer: From the dataframe, we see that the largest ratios overwhelmingly come from females.
+Infants have the most number of outliers (8) and males have the least (5).
 Most of the outliers have a large whole weight, but the biggest outlier is a small female with a large volume. ***